Data Sharing and Citation Policies FAQs

 • Visit re3data.org or fairsharing.org for extensive catalogues of registered and certified data repositories

 • Some funders have designated archives set up for researchers to deposit their data.
-Check our Author Compliance Tool to see your funder’s data sharing policy.
+Contact your funder to check their data sharing policy.

 In general, research data should be submitted to discipline-specific, community-recognized repositories where possible, or to general-purpose repositories if no suitable community resource is available.
 If your funder or target journal do not have specific data repository recommendations, researchers from all disciplines can consider generalist repositories such as Dryad, figShare, or Zenodo.